Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/auto-collected-data.md

 # Automatically Collected Information

-The Experience Platform mobile extension automatically collects specific information and adds it to each Platform Event  sent to the Adobe Data Platform.
+The Experience Platform Mobile extension automatically collects specific information and adds it to each Platform Event  sent to the Adobe Experience Platform.
 Below is a list of the information collected.

 ## Identity